 The model uses the Fast Real-Time Style Transfer approach described by Johnson, et al. (2016) in Perceptual Losses for Real-Time Style Transfer and Super-Resolution.
-This approach uses perceptual loss functions to train the Image Transform Net and is more effective in reconstructing fine details than methods trained with per-pixel loss.
+This approach uses perceptual loss functions to train feed-forward networks and is more effective in reconstructing fine details than methods trained with per-pixel loss.